PX4/PX4-user_guide/en/flight_modes_fw/README.md

 ### Manual Mode

-[Manual mode](../flight_modes_fw/manual.md) sends RC stick input directly to control allocation for "fully" manual control.
+[Manual mode](../flight_modes_fw/manual.md) sends manual stick input directly to control allocation for "fully" manual control.

 This is the hardest mode to fly, because nothing is stabilised.
 Unlike [Acro Mode](#acro-fw) if the RP stick is centered the vehicle will not automatically stop rotating around the axis — the pilot actually has to move the stick to apply force in the other direction.